 Note: arangoimp supports two formats when importing JSON data from a file.
-The first format (also used above) requires the input file to contain one complete JSON document in each line, e.g.
+The first format that we also used above is commonly known as jsonl).
+However, in contrast to the JSONL specification it requires the input file to contain one complete JSON document in each line, e.g.